pip-services/pip-services-docs/content/en/node/expressions/_index.md

 ...
 ```

-This is an example to process mustache templates.
+And, this is an example to process mustache templates:

 ```typescript
 let mustache = new MustacheTemplate();